nunziati/Gly-pipe/README.md

 - Some predefined versions are provided as commented lines inside the script.
 - To choose your own pocket estimation parameters, check the fpocket manual.
 - Changing the pocket estimation parameters significantly will decrease the accuracy of the DS predictor.

+Final results are stored in "results_glypipe".
+Here, the outcome of each glycinization is reported.
+- If no pocket was created near the glycinized aminoacid, no further action is needed.
+- If a pocket was created, the path to the corresponding mutant structure is given.

+An approximate druggability index is given by fpocket (Fpocket's Druggability Score):
+- If this value is small (smaller than 0.3), the pocket is almost certainly non-druggable.
+- Otherwise, the structure should be analyzed with PockDrug in order to verify its druggability.
+- This can be done by uploading the structure (whose path is reported in the results file).
+- Alternatively, you can upload just the pocket file to PockDrug.
+This can be found in the "results_fpocket" subdirectory.

 *******************************************************************************************************************